 - You are a spouse/common-law partner who is being sponsored

 - You have a Temporary Resident Permit (TRP) valid for at least 6 months.

 - You have a study permit from a visa office abroad prior to your entry to Canada.

 - You are a family member of either the following:

 - Military personnel assigned to Canada

 - Foreign representative

-In order to obtain a study permit from outside of Canada individuals has two choices either apply online or file a paper application through Visa Application Centre (VAC).
+In order to obtain a study permit from outside of Canada, individuals have two choices either apply online or file a paper application through the Visa Application Centre (VAC).
 In order to apply online, one must upload all transcripts and educational degrees online and be able to make an online payment by a valid credit card.

 After choosing a proposed subject area that you want to study it is important to look into the schools that are offering what you’re looking for.
 It is important to know deadlines, eligibility for a program, and what type of degree you are looking for.
 Be sure to dig in to find out as much as information you can regarding the institute you’re interested in.
 Lastly, it is important that you know the location of the institution as Canada has many urban and suburban localities.
 You must choose whatever you are most comfortable in.